 Schedule a Speaker

-If you would like to invite a representative of the district attorney’s office to address your organization, please click here to fill out and submit a request form.
+If you would like to invite a representative of the district attorney’s office to address your organization, please fill out and submit the request form below.
 If you have any questions, or would like more information about the kinds of speaking programs that the DA’s office offers, please contact our Community Relations department at [email protected].